open-function-computers-llc/rad-theme-engine-docs/content/docs/getting-started/laravel-mix.md

 npx mix
 ```

-To watch for changes and compile:
+To watch for changes:
 ```bash
 npx mix watch
 ```

-## Implementing Scripts/Styles
+## Including Scripts/Styles

-better-wordpress will automatically look for Laravel Mix's `mix-manifest.json` in the `dist` folder and register/queue any javascript or css it finds there.
+better-wordpress will automatically look for Laravel Mix's `mix-manifest.json` in the `dist` folder and register/enqueue any javascript or css it finds there.

 The only requirement on your end is to include the `wp_head()` function in your theme's `<head>` element.
 For example: